Home

 Financial reports usually have summaries near the front with graphs that inevitably show ever increasing earnings per share and dividend payments.

 While looking impressive, the information that is presented can be easily manipulated.
-This is not often the case, but the desire of company CEOs to present the most favourable impression can be overwhelming.
+This is not often the case, but the desire of company CEOs to present the most favorable impression can be overwhelming.

 Earnings per share can be manipulated by undertaking share buybacks.